Autotroph: Variants

 Some organisms rely on organic compounds as a source of carbon, but are able to use light or inorganic compounds as a source of energy.
 Such organisms are mixotrophs.
 An organism that obtains carbon from organic compounds but obtains energy from light is called a photoheterotroph, while an organism that obtains carbon from organic compounds and energy from the oxidation of inorganic compounds is termed a chemolithoheterotroph.

 Evidence suggests that some fungi may also obtain energy from ionizing radiation: Such radiotrophic fungi were found growing inside a reactor of the Chernobyl nuclear power plant.

 Examples

-There are many different types of primary producers out in the Earth's ecosystem at different states.
-Fungi and other organisms that gain their biomass from oxidizing organic materials are called decomposers and are not primary producers.
-However, lichens located in tundra climates are an exceptional example of a primary producer that, by mutualistic symbiosis, combines photosynthesis by algae (or additionally nitrogen fixation by cyanobacteria) with the protection of a decomposer fungus.
-Also, plant-like primary producers (trees, algae) use the sun as a form of energy and put it into the air for other organisms.
-There are of course H2O primary producers, including a form of bacteria, and phytoplankton.
+There are many different types of autotrophs in Earth's ecosystems.
+Lichens located in tundra climates are an exceptional example of a primary producer that, by mutualistic symbiosis, combines photosynthesis by algae (or additionally nitrogen fixation by cyanobacteria) with the protection of a decomposer fungus.
 As there are many examples of primary producers, two dominant types are coral and one of the many types of brown algae, kelp.

 Photosynthesis

 Gross primary production occurs by photosynthesis.
-This is also the main way that primary producers take energy and produce/release it somewhere else.
-Plants, coral, bacteria, and algae do this.
-During photosynthesis, primary producers take energy from the sun and convert it into energy, sugar, and oxygen.
-Primary producers also need the energy to convert this same energy elsewhere, so they get it from nutrients.
-One type of nutrient is nitrogen.
+This is the main way that primary producers get energy and make it available to other forms of life.
+Plants, many corals (by means of intracellular algae), some bacteria (cyanobacteria), and algae do this.
+During photosynthesis, primary producers receive energy from the sun and use it to produce sugar and oxygen.